Montmartre Synagogue

-The Montmartre Synagogue (Synagogue de la rue Sainte-Isaure) is situated on the Rue Sainte-Isaure, in the 18th arrondissement of Paris.
+The Montmartre Synagogue (Synagogue de la rue Sainte-Isaure) is an Orthodox Jewish congregation and synagogue, located on the Rue Sainte-Isaure, in the XV111e arrondissement of Paris, France.

 Since 1904 a small Jewish temple has been functioning at this location.
 In 1907, baron Edmond de Rothschild contributed to its expansion.

-During the Second World War, in 1941 the synagogue was damaged by far-right French collaborators..
+During the Second World War, in 1941 the synagogue was damaged by far-right French collaborators.